High-Quality Work-Based Learning (HQWBL)

 WBL Methods of Instruction

-Norfolk Public Schools’ career and technical education programs provide students with real-life learning opportunities through an array of high quality work-based learning experiences.
-Work-based learning (WBL) is related to students’ career goals and/or interests and is based on instructional preparation which is performed in partnership with local businesses, industries, or community organizations.
-The 11 WBL methods of instruction currently practiced in Virginia are featured below.
+Norfolk Public Schools’ career and technical education programs provide students with real-life learning opportunities through an array of high-quality work-based learning experiences.
+Work-based learning (WBL) is related to students’ career goals and/or interests and is based on instructional preparation performed in partnership with local businesses, industries, or community organizations.
+The 12 HQWBL methods of instruction currently practiced in Virginia are featured below.
 Currently, all methods are available to Norfolk Public Schools’ secondary level students based on age/grade.

 Connecting WBL to Virginia’s 5 C’s

 WBL experiences reinforce Virginia’s 5 C’s—critical thinking, collaboration, communication, creative thinking, and citizenship— by allowing students to apply these skills in a real-world business or service-oriented work environment.

 - Collaboration: Work with community members, peers, and mentors

 - Communication: Write and present proposals; make requests and get permissions; publicize and present final project

 - Citizenship: Understand laws and regulations; seek to improve the community; increase community awareness

 - Creativity: Publicize/advertise project; solve problems; present findings

 - Critical Thinking: Develop a project to meet a community need or solve a community problem